MrsShanTheBee/hello-world/README.md

 # hello-world
-Hello World repository for Git tutorial on https://www.w3schools.com This repository is built step by step in the tutorial.
+Hello World examplerepository for Git tutorial on https://www.w3schools.com This repository is built step by step in the tutorial.
+It now includes steps for GitHub.